GregoryAshton/GregoryAshton.github.io/source/docs/index.md

 ## News

+* 28/Jan/2021 My PhD student Nikhil Sarin passed his pre-submission milestone.
+It has been a pleasure to watch Nik develop into a great researcher - his next employer will be lucky to have him.

+* 27/Jan/2021 New paper on arXiv!
+Work led by David Keitel ["PyFstat: a Python package for continuous gravitational-wave data analysis"](PyFstat: a Python package for continuous gravitational-wave data analysis) which updates the latest on the PyFstat package for Continuous-Wave analyses.

 * 14/Jan/2021 New paper!
 Work led by Eric Burns ["Identification of a Local Sample of Gamma-Ray Bursts Consistent with a Magnetar Giant Flare Origin"](https://ui.adsabs.harvard.edu/abs/2021arXiv210105144B/abstract) hits the arXiv.

 * 11/Jan/2021 Semester 2 gets underway at RHUL.
 I'm teaching FY1006 Mathematics II to 140 students in online mode for the foreseable future.